Blushiva/Prework-Study-Guide/README.md

 Please refer to the LICENSE in the repo.

 This is a proper guide on how to write a README File.
 This should be the bare minimum in a project.
 I know you were expecting a Full on README file but I felt it was more important to put a working example instead.
 Afterall this is a Prework Study Guide.
-Everything below this is pure example.
+Everything below this is pure example for refererance to future work.